jysui123/esql/README.md

 - modify sorting field (add workflow id as sorting tie breaker)
 - setup search after for pagination

-**This project is based on [elasticsql](https://github.com/cch123/elasticsql)** and aims at dealing all these addtional processing steps and providing an api to generate DSL in one step for visibility usage in Cadence.
+**This project is based on elasticsql** and aims at dealing all these addtional processing steps and providing an api to generate DSL in one step for visibility usage in Cadence.

+## Supported features
+- =, !=, <, >, <=, >=, <>, ()
+- ANT, OR, NOT
+- LIKE, IN, REGEX, IS NULL, BETWEEN
+- LIMIT, SIZE, DISTINCT
+- COUNT, COUNT(DISTINCT)
+- AVG, MAX, MIN, SUM
+- GROUP BY, ORDER BY
+- HAVING
+- Column name selection filtering and replacing
+- special handling for cadence visibility

 ## Usage